 Brain tumours in dogs and cats are unfortunately as common as they are in people.

-Brain tumours can be devastating diseases and, sadly, cannot be cured in most animals.
+Animal brain tumours can be devastating diseases and, sadly, cannot be cured in most animals.
 At present, the only options for treatment of brain tumours in dogs and cats are to improve the animal’s quality of life and help them to live for as long as possible.
 Unfortunately all brain tumours are eventually fatal diseases.

 What is a brain tumour?